 However, I have taken this opportunity to bring the ontology into closer agreement with the organizational conventions advocated by many professional ontologists.
 An OWL version of the ontology can be found here.

-The results of this work are will be presented in a third book, which is being written.
+The results of this work are presented in the third book above.

 If you arrived here using a keyword shortcut, you may use your browser's "back" key to return to the keyword distribution page.